 In August 2023, the State Water Resources Control Board (State Board) initiated the rulemaking process to adopt regulations that would implement the long-term conservation framework known as "Making Conservation a California Way of Life."
 BAWSCA continued to engage in the process, provided written and verbal comments at Water Board meetings and updated BAWSCA member agencies on evolving regulations.
-Additionally, BAWSCA and Valley Water partnered to initiate a project that will provide agencies with resources that synthesize important elements of the new rules, reporting requirements, and deadlines.
-Maddaus Water Management (MWM), the technical consultant on the project, is developing the guidance documents for this project, which BAWSCA anticipates will be finalized shortly after the State Board adopts the new regulations in the summer of 2024.
+Additionally, BAWSCA and Valley Water partnered on a project that provides agencies with resources that synthesize important elements of the new rules, reporting requirements, and deadlines.
+Maddaus Water Management (MWM), the technical consultant on the project, developed the guidance documents for this project.
+BAWSCA continues to relay updates from the state regarding the regulations to the member agencies at regular meetings.